SA16010097/cpp_web_server/README.md

 step4: run server by ./my_http_server &

-Then you can get files from your server by browser. (example: input [server_ip]:3344/index.html，default port is 3344)
+Then you can get files from your server with browser. (example: input [server_ip]:3344/index.html，default port is 3344)

 To do:
 1. Add config to give server port and file directory;